AlekSwiderski/llm_fun/README.md

 After registering or logging in, use the **Add** link to record new transactions.
 Click **All** to see transactions from every user.
+Use **Report** to view a summary of this month's spending by category.
 You can edit or delete your entries from the list on the home page.